 - New building systems to improve energy efficiency, including heating and air conditioning equipment; lighting with occupancy sensors and daylight dimming controls; Energy Star kitchen appliances, computers and monitors; and new building insulation and window tint to reduce glare, heat gain and air conditioning load.
 Click here for more information https://www.insulation4us.com/insulation-materials/roxul.html

 - A 54,000-gallon basement tank that collects rain water from drains on the roof and plaza, which is stored and filtered, and then used in landscaping and to flush toilets in the lower part of the building, which should save more than 1 million gallons of water a year.
 Combined with other plumbing upgrades the building will use half as much water as pre-renovation.

-- Reusing over 99 percent of the original building during the renovation and recycling more than 85 percent of construction waste including 990,000 square feet of carpeting.
-And over 12,000 tons of construction waste was diverted from landfills.
+- Reusing over 99 percent of the original building during the renovation and recycling more than 85 percent of construction waste including 990,000 square feet of NW Rugs carries where quality, service, selection and style don’t need to break the pocket book.

 - New floor designs and layout give 85 percent of employees natural daylight at their desks, with more than 92 percent having exterior views.

 Built in 1961 and designed in the International Style by Skidmore Owings & Merrill, the 1.2 million-square-foot, 52-story 270 Park Avenue was once known as the Union Carbide Building, serving as the headquarters of the eponymous chemical manufacturer until it relocated to Danbury, Connecticut in 1983.